F-Stop Small Shallow ICU (Internal Camera Unit) Details

 The Small Shallow ICU also comes with two velcro elastic straps that are designed to secure items within the dividers.
 They are a nice touch but they don’t really seem to do anything.
 When packed well enough, the items inside ours are pretty secure—maybe these straps come in handy for heavier items in larger ICU’s, but in our case they’re just not needed.

-We would have liked to see a zip across the bottom where the insert slides in, as the foam sheet has a tendency to slide out a little when you open the lid.
-This isn’t a huge gripe as it only slides out a tiny bit, but a small zip here would have been a nice addition.
+We would have liked to see a zip across the bottom where the insert slides in, as the foam sheet tends to slide out a little when you open the lid.
+This isn’t a huge gripe, but there’s room for improvement here.

 Durability and Testing